thehyve/tmtk/docs/usage.rst

 The wizard walked us through some of the options for the study we want to create.
-Our new study is a public study with ``STUDY_ID==WIZARD`` and an appropriate name.
+Our new study is a public study with ``STUDY_ID==WIZARD`` and you can pick an appropriate name by setting the ``study.study_name = 'Ur a wizard harry'``.
 None of the clinical params have been set, so tmtk will use default names for the column and word mapping file.
 Next the datafiles have been loaded and the column mapping object has been created to include the data files.